Five reasons to join today

 1) Be a part of the largest network of biologists* in the UK

-We are the leading professional body for the biological sciences in the UK, with over 17,000 individual members – from biology students to Nobel prize winners - and over 100 organisational members from all areas of the life sciences.
-Regular events and special interest groups help members meet, share knowledge, and collaborate.
+We are the leading professional body for the biological sciences in the UK, with 21,000 individual members – from biology students to Nobel prize winners - and 85 organisational members from all areas of the life sciences.
+Regular events and special interest groups help members connect, share knowledge, and collaborate.

 2) Gain recognition for your skills and experience

-As well as post-nominal letters for members and Fellows, we offer professional register status, including Chartered Biologist, Chartered Scientist, Registered Scientist, Registered Science Technician, and Chartered Science Teacher, along with CPD tools to help demonstrate your skills and competence to employers and peers.
+As well as postnominal letters for associates, members and Fellows, we offer professional register status, including Chartered Biologist, Chartered Scientist, Registered Scientist, Registered Science Technician, and Chartered Science Teacher, along with CPD tools to help demonstrate your skills and competence to employers and peers.

 3) Supercharge your skillset